-Many people want to ride the longboard with more speed than usual.
-However, this is only achievable if you know how to make a longboard faster or already have one.
-Most importantly, faster rides are only recommended for advanced-level longboard riders.
-Also, if you are not wearing helmets, knee pads, and gloves, you may face an injury.
+As soon as riders get used to longboarding, they want to ride the longboard with more speed than their initial rides.
+However, this goal is achievable if you already have a fast longboard or know how to make a longboard faster.
+Most importantly, faster rides are only recommended for advanced-level riders.
+Also, wearing helmets, knee pads, gloves, and other essentials are must for those who like faster rides.

-A traditional longboard goes with the speed of 50-60mph only when you are riding down the hill.
+The maximum speed that a traditional longboard can go with is 50-60mph that too when you are riding down the hill.
 On a flat surface, you will nearly achieve around 25mph.
 To help you roll over with more speed, your longboard needs to be faster.
 We suggest and apply some changes on our board to make it go faster than usual.
 You will need a few accessories in this procedure of fastening a longboard.

 How to make Longboard Faster | Tips & Tricks